kotools/types/SECURITY.md

 ## Supported Versions

-Here's the versions of Kotools Types that currently supported with security
+Here's the versions of Kotools Types that are currently supported with security
 updates:

 | Version | Supported          |